hansfindel/rails-handlebars/README.md

 # Rails::Handlebars

 The rails-andlebars gem handles all your Handlebars precompilation needs.
-It lets you add your templates in your asset pipeline and to make it easy to mantain a large ammount of templates in order and with a naming pattern.
+It lets you add your templates in your asset pipeline and to make it easy to mantain a large ammount of templates in order with an easy naming pattern.

 ## Installation